VirtusLab-Open-Source/strapi-plugin-reactions/README.md

 Return all reactions associated with provided Collection / Single Type UID and Content Type Document ID with following combinations:
 - all - if you're not providing the user context via `Authorization` header
-- all related with user - if call is done with user context via `Authorization` header
+- all related with Strapi user - if call is done with user context via `Authorization` header
+- all related with non-Strapi user - if call is done with user ID via `X-Reactions-Author` header

 **Example URL**: `https://localhost:1337/api/reactions/list/single/api::homepage.homepage?locale=en`
 **Example URL**: `https://localhost:1337/api/reactions/list/collection/api::post.post/njx99iv4p4txuqp307ye8625?locale=en`